What is Carpal Tunnel Syndrome?

 CTS should be diagnosed and treated early.
 During your consultation, you will receive a standard physical examination of the hands, arms, shoulders and neck to help determine if your symptoms are related to daily activities or to an underlying disorder.
-Our highly skilled chiropractor will also utilize other orthopedic tests to try to produce the symptoms of carpal tunnel syndrome.
-Laboratory tests and x-rays can reveal diabetes, arthritis, fractures, and other common causes of wrist and hand pain.

 What is the Treatment?

 Initial therapy includes:

 - Resting the affected hand and wrist

 - Immobilizing the wrist in a splint to avoid further damage from twisting or bending